giorgosskl08/architecture-project/Report.md

                         default="2GB",
                         help="Specify the physical memory size")
         ```
-2. The following are information dirived from the `stats.txt`, `config.ini` and `config.json` files after running this command:
+2. The following is information derived from the `stats.txt`, `config.ini`, and `config.json` files after running this command:

            $ ./build/ARM/gem5.opt -d hello_result configs/example/arm/starter_se.py --cpu="minor" "tests/test-progs/hello/bin/arm/linux/hello"

    a.
-      * Based on the `config.ini` file the cpu-type is "minor"
+      * Based on the `config.ini` file the CPU-type is "minor"
           ```
              [system.cpu_cluster.cpus]
              type=MinorCPU
           ```
-         Although as mentioned in part 1. the default value, defined in `starter_se.py`, for the cpu-type is "atomic", the final value is determined by the argument in the above command `--cpu="minor"`.
+         Although as mentioned in part 1. the default value, defined in `starter_se.py`, for the CPU-type is "atomic", the final value is determined by the argument in the above command `--cpu="minor"`.
       * from `statistics.txt` the operational frequency is 1GHZ as expected
          ```
           sim_freq                                 1000000000000                       # Frequency of simulated ticks